ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Technical implementation**

-The deployment of funds needs to be explicit.
+The deployment of funds should be explicit, and voted on a per-allocation request, completely executable through extrinsics.

-The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific vaults.
-However, that's impossible since the XCM implementation is still in progress.
+The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific chains.
+Each chain requesting an allocation must be reachable over XCMP and offer means for the treasury to manage these funds over XCMP.

-Therefore, the transfer will occur from the relay chain to the smart contracts to ensure that the deployment is functionally trustless.

-**Custody**

-Incentives lent from Kusama treasury will be deposited in a multisig wallet entitled to all protocols to increase security, leverage collective sinergies among the ecosystem and prevent malicious behavior of incentives recipients.
+It is understood that XCMP has not fully matured yet.
+Teams wishing to request an allocation will need to spend considerable engineering effort to ensure that the previous requirements can be met.

 **Incentive allocation criteria**